RafiulM/finance-dashboard-starter/documentation/security_guideline_document.md

-# Security Guidelines for codeguide-starter

-This document defines mandatory security principles and implementation best practices tailored to the **codeguide-starter** repository.
-It aligns with Security-by-Design, Least Privilege, Defense-in-Depth, and other core security tenets.
-All sections reference specific areas of the codebase (e.g., `/app/api/auth/route.ts`, CSS files, environment configuration) to ensure practical guidance.

----

-## 1. Security by Design

-• Embed security from day one: review threat models whenever adding new features (e.g., new API routes, data fetching).
-• Apply “secure defaults” in Next.js configuration (`next.config.js`), enabling strict mode and disabling debug flags in production builds.
-• Maintain a security checklist in your PR template to confirm that each change has been reviewed against this guideline.

----

-## 2. Authentication & Access Control

-### 2.1 Password Storage
-- Use **bcrypt** (or Argon2) with a per-user salt to hash passwords in `/app/api/auth/route.ts`.
-- Enforce a strong password policy on both client and server: minimum 12 characters, mixed case, numbers, and symbols.

-### 2.2 Session Management
-- Issue sessions via Secure, HttpOnly, SameSite=strict cookies.
-Do **not** expose tokens to JavaScript.
-- Implement absolute and idle timeouts.
-For example, invalidate sessions after 30 minutes of inactivity.
-- Protect against session fixation by regenerating session IDs after authentication.

-### 2.3 Brute-Force & Rate Limiting
-- Apply rate limiting at the API layer (e.g., using `express-rate-limit` or Next.js middleware) on `/api/auth` to throttle repeated login attempts.
-- Introduce exponential backoff or temporary lockout after N failed attempts.

-### 2.4 Role-Based Access Control (Future)
-- Define user roles in your database model (e.g., `role = 'user' | 'admin'`).
-- Enforce server-side authorization checks in every protected route (e.g., in `dashboard/layout.tsx` loader functions).

----

-## 3. Input Handling & Processing

-### 3.1 Validate & Sanitize All Inputs
-- On **client** (`sign-up/page.tsx`, `sign-in/page.tsx`): perform basic format checks (email regex, password length).
-- On **server** (`/app/api/auth/route.ts`): re-validate inputs with a schema validator (e.g., `zod`, `Joi`).
-- Reject or sanitize any unexpected fields to prevent injection attacks.

-### 3.2 Prevent Injection
-- If you introduce a database later, always use parameterized queries or an ORM (e.g., Prisma) rather than string concatenation.
-- Avoid dynamic `eval()` or template rendering with unsanitized user input.

-### 3.3 Safe Redirects
-- When redirecting after login or logout, validate the target against an allow-list to prevent open redirects.

----

-## 4. Data Protection & Privacy

-### 4.1 Encryption & Secrets
-- Enforce HTTPS/TLS 1.2+ for all front-end ↔ back-end communications.
-- Never commit secrets—use environment variables and a secrets manager (e.g., AWS Secrets Manager, Vault).

-### 4.2 Sensitive Data Handling
-- Do ​not​ log raw passwords, tokens, or PII in server logs.
-Mask or redact any user identifiers.
-- If storing PII in `data.json` or a future database, classify it and apply data retention policies.

----

-## 5. API & Service Security

-### 5.1 HTTPS Enforcement
-- In production, redirect all HTTP traffic to HTTPS (e.g., via Vercel’s redirect rules or custom middleware).

-### 5.2 CORS
-- Configure `next.config.js` or API middleware to allow **only** your front-end origin (e.g., `https://your-domain.com`).

-### 5.3 API Versioning & Minimal Exposure
-- Version your API routes (e.g., `/api/v1/auth`) to handle future changes without breaking clients.
-- Return only necessary fields in JSON responses; avoid leaking internal server paths or stack traces.

----

-## 6. Web Application Security Hygiene

-### 6.1 CSRF Protection
-- Use anti-CSRF tokens for any state-changing API calls.
-Integrate Next.js CSRF middleware or implement synchronizer tokens stored in cookies.

-### 6.2 Security Headers
-- In `next.config.js` (or a custom server), add these headers:
+# Security Guidelines for `finance-dashboard-starter`

+## 1. Introduction
+This document presents a comprehensive set of security guidelines and best practices tailored to the **finance-dashboard-starter** project.
+By following these recommendations, you will ensure that the application is designed and implemented with robust security controls, minimizing risk and protecting sensitive financial and user data.

+## 2. Core Security Principles
+- Security by Design: Consider security at every phase, from design through deployment.
+- Least Privilege: Grant only the minimum permissions required for every component and user role.
+- Defense in Depth: Layer multiple controls (network, application, data) to mitigate failures.
+- Fail Securely: Ensure errors do not leak sensitive information or leave the app in an insecure state.
+- Secure Defaults: Ship all features in the most restrictive, secure configuration.

+## 3. Authentication & Access Control
+### 3.1 User Registration & Login
+- Enforce strong password policies (minimum length, complexity rules).
+- Hash passwords using **bcrypt** (or Argon2) with a unique salt per user.
+- Never store passwords or salts in plaintext or commit to version control.

+### 3.2 Session & Token Management
+- Use HTTP-only, Secure, `SameSite=Lax` (or `Strict`) cookies to store session tokens or JWTs.
+- Set short expiration (`exp`) for tokens and implement refresh token rotation.
+- Invalidate tokens on logout and rotate identifiers on privilege changes to prevent fixation.

+### 3.3 Role-Based Access Control (RBAC)
+- Define explicit roles (e.g., `user`, `admin`) and least-privileged permissions.
+- Implement server-side authorization checks for each protected API route and page.
+- Reject any request lacking valid authentication or sufficient privileges.

+### 3.4 Multi-Factor Authentication (MFA)
+- Plan for optional MFA on critical accounts (e.g., admin) using TOTP or SMS/email verification.

+## 4. Input Handling & Processing
+### 4.1 Prevent Injection Attacks
+- Use parameterized queries or an ORM (e.g., Prisma) when integrating a database.
+- Sanitize inputs on both client and server; never trust user-supplied data.

+### 4.2 Cross-Site Scripting (XSS)
+- Escape and encode all dynamic content in React components (e.g., use `dangerouslySetInnerHTML` only with sanitized HTML).
+- Implement a strict **Content-Security-Policy** header to disallow inline scripts and untrusted sources.

+### 4.3 Cross-Site Request Forgery (CSRF)
+- Protect state-changing routes (`POST`, `PUT`, `DELETE`) with anti-CSRF tokens (e.g., synchronizer token pattern) or use SameSite cookies.

+### 4.4 File Uploads (Future Consideration)
+- Allow only permitted file types and enforce size limits.
+- Store uploads outside web root or with restricted permissions.
+- Scan for malware before processing.

+## 5. Data Protection & Privacy
+### 5.1 Encryption in Transit & at Rest
+- Enforce HTTPS (TLS 1.2+) for all inbound and outbound traffic.
+- Encrypt any sensitive data at rest using AES-256 or equivalent.

+### 5.2 Secret Management
+- Store secrets (JWT signing keys, database credentials) in a secrets manager or environment variables.
+- Do not hardcode secrets in source code or configuration files.

+### 5.3 Data Minimization & Masking
+- Return only necessary fields in API responses.
+- Mask or truncate PII (e.g., email) when logging or displaying.

+### 5.4 Compliance
+- Ensure any PII handling aligns with GDPR, CCPA, or other applicable regulations.
+- Provide mechanisms to delete or export user data on request.

+## 6. API & Service Security
+### 6.1 Secure API Endpoints
+- Require authentication on all `/api/` routes except public assets.
+- Validate and sanitize all request payloads and query parameters.

+### 6.2 Rate Limiting & Throttling
+- Implement rate limiting on authentication and critical data endpoints to prevent brute-force and DoS attacks.

+### 6.3 CORS Configuration
+- Restrict CORS to known, trusted origins.
+- Disallow wildcard (`*`) in production.

+### 6.4 API Versioning
+- Use versioned endpoints (e.g., `/api/v1/auth`) to manage breaking changes gracefully.

+## 7. Web Application Security Hygiene
+### 7.1 Security Headers
 - `Strict-Transport-Security: max-age=63072000; includeSubDomains; preload`
 - `X-Content-Type-Options: nosniff`
-  - `X-Frame-Options: DENY`
+- `X-Frame-Options: DENY` or CSP `frame-ancestors 'none'`
 - `Referrer-Policy: no-referrer-when-downgrade`
-  - `Content-Security-Policy`: restrict script/style/src to self and trusted CDNs.

-### 6.3 Secure Cookies
+### 7.2 Cookie Security
-- Set `Secure`, `HttpOnly`, `SameSite=Strict` on all cookies.
-Avoid storing sensitive data in `localStorage`.
+- Ensure `Secure`, `HttpOnly`, and appropriate `SameSite` flags on all cookies.

-### 6.4 Prevent XSS
-- Escape or encode all user-supplied data in React templates.
-Avoid `dangerouslySetInnerHTML` unless content is sanitized.
+### 7.3 Client-Side Storage
+- Avoid storing sensitive tokens in `localStorage` or `sessionStorage`.

+### 7.4 Subresource Integrity (SRI)
+- When using external CDNs, add integrity hashes to `<script>` and `<link>` tags.

+## 8. Infrastructure & Configuration Management
+### 8.1 Server Hardening
+- Disable unused services, close unnecessary ports, and remove default accounts.
+- Regularly apply OS and dependency security patches.

+### 8.2 TLS Configuration
+- Use only TLS 1.2+ and strong cipher suites; disable SSLv3, TLS 1.0/1.1.

+### 8.3 Environment Separation
+- Maintain separate environments (dev, staging, prod) with isolated credentials and data.
+- Disable debug and verbose logging in production.

+### 8.4 CI/CD Security
+- Integrate security scans (SAST, SCA) into build pipelines (e.g., GitHub Actions).
+- Enforce branch protections and peer code reviews before merge.

+## 9. Dependency Management
+- Use a lockfile (`package-lock.json`) for deterministic installs.
+- Regularly scan for vulnerabilities (e.g., `npm audit`, Dependabot).
+- Only include necessary libraries to minimize the attack surface.

+## 10. Monitoring & Incident Response
+- Implement logging of authentication events, errors, and suspicious activity.
+- Store logs securely and monitor for anomalies.
+- Define an incident response plan for timely detection, containment, and recovery.

+## 11. Continuous Improvement
+- Periodically review and update security controls as the project evolves.
+- Conduct regular penetration testing and code audits.
+- Educate the team on secure coding practices and emerging threats.

 ---

-## 7. Infrastructure & Configuration Management

-- Harden your hosting environment (e.g., Vercel/Netlify) by disabling unnecessary endpoints (GraphQL/GraphiQL playgrounds in production).
-- Rotate secrets and API keys regularly via your secrets manager.
-- Maintain minimal privileges: e.g., database accounts should only have read/write on required tables.
-- Keep Node.js, Next.js, and all system packages up to date.

----

-## 8. Dependency Management

-- Commit and maintain `package-lock.json` to guarantee reproducible builds.
-- Integrate a vulnerability scanner (e.g., GitHub Dependabot, Snyk) to monitor and alert on CVEs in dependencies.
-- Trim unused packages; each added library increases the attack surface.

----

-Adherence to these guidelines will ensure that **codeguide-starter** remains secure, maintainable, and resilient as it evolves.
-Regularly review and update this document to reflect new threats and best practices.
+_By adhering to these guidelines, the `finance-dashboard-starter` will be well-positioned to protect user data, maintain privacy, and withstand common threat vectors as it scales._